MDAnandaB35/MasihMikir_AI_Backend/README.md

 -   **Transcribe YouTube Videos:** Extracts subtitles/transcripts from YouTube videos and saves them to MongoDB.
 -   **Transcribe Audio Files:** Uses OpenAI Whisper API to transcribe uploaded audio files.
 -   **Transcribe Video Files:** Converts video files to audio, then transcribes using Whisper.
--   **Summarize Transcriptions:** Summarizes meeting transcripts using DeepSeek or OpenAI models.
+-   **Summarize Transcriptions:** Summarizes meeting transcripts using models from OpenRouter (e.g., Google Gemini, Llama) or OpenAI.
--   **Generate Quizzes:** Generates multiple-choice questions (MCQs) from transcriptions using DeepSeek or OpenAI.
+-   **Generate Quizzes:** Generates multiple-choice questions (MCQs) from transcriptions using models from OpenRouter or OpenAI.

 ## Folder Structure